-Haflinger Horse and South Tyrol is a theme that Club Cavallo Italia, the world of people who love horses and their elegance, cannot forget.
+The Haflinger Horse and South Tyrol is a topic that horse lovers like us cannot forget.

 South Tyrol is the wonderful land that gave birth to the Haflinger Horse, a territory where the contrasts of the landscape and the great culture keep a world alive where the Dolomites stand out against fabulous landscapes.